North East Lincolnshire Council: Powers and functions

 The local authority derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, North East Lincolnshire is within a non-metropolitan area of England.
 As a unitary authority, North East Lincolnshire Council has the powers and functions of both a non-metropolitan county and district council combined.
 In its capacity as a district council it is a billing authority collecting Council Tax and business rates, it processes local planning applications, it is responsible for housing, waste collection and environmental health.
 In its capacity as a county council it is a local education authority, responsible for social services, libraries and waste disposal.

 In July 2017 it was announced that the Council and the local Clinical Commissioning Group would have a joint chief executive.

 Governance

 Political control

-The council has been under no overall control since the 2024 election, being led by a Conservative minority administration.
+The council has been under no overall control since the 2024 election, being led by a Reform minority administration since May 2026.

 The first election to the council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect 1 April 1996.
 Political control of the council since 1996 has been as follows: